Do Go On - 207 - The Golden State Killer

 That's what it is.

-It's also being suggested by Corey,
+It's also been suggested by Corey, no last name.

-Have all suggested Steve.
-Steve Bedwell.
-Wow, he's a, if it is Steve Bedwell.
+He's a, if it is Steve Bedwell.

 Yeah, well, I think he still exists.